Roommates + Landlords

 What is the tenant blacklist?

 Another reason you could end up in housing court is for non-payment of rent or because you purposely withheld it to force your landlord to do repairs.
-Withholding rent in order to get your landlord to fix your apartment is an important tenant right.
+Withholding rent to get your landlord to fix your apartment is an essential tenant right.
 What’s troubling about the data collected from courts is that it doesn’t point to who was in the right—it just indicates that you got into a legal tussle with a landlord.

 How do you get off a rental blacklist?

-If you think your name will come up in a NYC housing court search, either erroneously or not, there are still good reasons to try and get your name removed.
-Attorney James Fishman, a partner at Fishmanlaw Group, says it’s still possible a landlord will come up with some other reason to reject you if they see your name in housing court data.
-He also points out the law preventing discrimination for involvement in housing court only applies in New York state, so if you move elsewhere, your record is available to an out-of-state landlord.
+Attorney James Fishman, a partner at Fishmanlaw Group, says it’s still possible a landlord will come up with another reason to reject you if they see your name in housing court data.
+He adds that the law preventing discrimination for involvement in housing court only applies in New York state, so if you move elsewhere, your record is available to an out-of-state landlord.

-If you’re a tenant who has gone to housing court to formalize an agreement with your landlord about moving out of an apartment, you may be able to prevent your name from appearing in court documents.
-According to tenant attorney Sam Himmelstein, a partner at Himmelstein, McConnell, Gribben, & Joseph (and a Brick sponsor), if the relationship between the former landlord and tenant is cordial, the terms of the settlement can include the condition that the landlord provide a letter of recommendation and a positive reference.
+According to now-retired tenant attorney Sam Himmelstein, a partner at Himmelstein McConnell Gribben & Joseph, if the relationship between the former landlord and tenant is cordial, the terms of the settlement can include the condition that the landlord provide a letter of recommendation and a positive reference.
 This letter can be attached to future rental applications.

 How do you avoid the tenant blacklist?